-Important information relevant to using bootptab to enable network installation of clients is found in "Installing and Configuring an Ignite-UX Server" on page 34.
+Important information relevant to using bootptab to enable network installation of clients is found in ."Configuring the Ignite-UX Server for Itanium-Based Clients" on page 63

 Background Information on DHCP Design

 The DHCP protocol is implemented as extensions to the BOOTP protocol, and in fact the HP-UX DHCP server and BOOTP daemons are the same: bootpd.
 This daemon reads two configuration files: /etc/bootptab and /etc/dhcptab.